 - Industrial license (if required)

-Yes, shipping process from China to India is complicated and involves a lot of paperwork.
+Yes, the shipping process from China to India is complicated and involves a lot of paperwork.
 Therefore, it is really necessary to choose a professional freight forwarder to help you.

-As the time’s changed now, one can easily import from China to start an online selling business.
+As time’s changed now, one can easily import from China to start an online selling business.
 With the increasing number of internet users, India’s e-commerce market has also escalated.
 The e-commerce market is thriving due to the popularity of the internet.

 Also, Chinese fashion products are quite popular in India.

 Facebook and BCG released a report that showed more than 30% of first-time online shoppers started purchasing clothes and shoes and 70-75% experienced online shoppers buy clothes, shoes, hats, and accessories.

 Besides, Umang Bedi, general manager of Facebook in India, said in an interview with the IANS, “Fashion is one of the most favorite categories in India.
 Moreover, on Instagram, one out of every two Indian users is interested in fashion.”

 As the middle class is growing, consumer demand is also changing, and hence new opportunities arise.
 According to research by ASSOCHAM and NEC, the Indian middle-class population is growing and will reach 110 million in the next decade.
 The growth in disposable income has led to a surge in consumer demand for electronic products such as advanced television, mobile phones, and computers.